 Your first and most important task is to not cause the situation to get worse.
 When you first begin to feel like your ears are plugged, it may be tempting to attempt to use cotton swabs to clear them out.
 This can be a particularly hazardous strategy (cotton swabs have been the cause of all sorts of problems and difficulties, from infection to loss of hearing).
 You will most likely worsen the situation if you use cotton swabs.

-If Your Ear is Still Clogged After a Week…it Could be Hearing Loss
+If Your Ear is Still Clogged…it Could be Hearing Loss

 That feeling of clogged ears can also be a sign of hearing loss.
 And as you probably know from our other posts, untreated hearing loss can cause other health issues, particularly over time.